libplctag/libplctag/docs/deferred_fixes.md

 - `test 11` (AB/ControlLogix tag scheduling fairness) failed once under TSan at CV 20.64% against a 20.00% threshold, with zero race reports.
 A statistical margin, not a race.
   Passed on re-run.
 If this recurs, the threshold is the thing to look at, not the code.
+- The same test (numbered 12 on 2026-09-18) failed at CV 35.83% -- a much wider miss than the one above -- while a `build_tsan` compile and a `ctest` run were deliberately started alongside it to use the waiting time.
+It passed at 184/184 on an idle host with the same binaries. **Do not run anything else while the suite runs.** The 113-second timing phase measures scheduling fairness, so a parallel compile is not background noise to it; it is the thing being measured.

 **Run the suites under `caffeinate -i`.** The host idle-slept through six runs on 2026-09-10, one reporting 124s of work across 38 minutes of wall clock and failing four